Warning: If you haven’t read “Bad Bachelor” by Stefanie London, don’t read this book review unless you don’t mind spoilers!

 In terms of overall character development, I think Reed was developed better than Darcy overall.
 For Reed, not only does he have to recognize his own past womanizing ways as described in the summary and ultimately learn to be a better person and genuinely bonds with Darcy in the process, but we also see his struggles with his family life and how the “Bad Bachelors” app near-ruins his life (turns out that not all the reviews about him are true at all, and this develops into a subplot on its own as Reed tries to get it shut down or at least get his own profile taken down from it).
 Yes, he’s a jerk in the beginning, but he gets much better halfway through.
 Despite his initial presentation as someone who is cold and such (other than the obvious open sexual side of him), I as a reader felt like rooting for him in working through the issues the “Bad Bachelor” app gave him.
 Honestly, I think he should have exposed Annie for starting the app in the first place and all but only didn’t do so because of Annie’s close relations with Darcy, our main female protagonist.

-As for Darcy, I felt that though I understood her past and understood why she felt the way she felt in the beginning of the book about not wanting to be a relationship with Reed while dealing with all this pressure from her family to be that one perfect daughter of sorts, I also felt that she kept going between hot-and-cold too much with her attraction to Reed.
+As for Darcy, I understood her past and why she felt the way she felt in the beginning of the book about not wanting to be a relationship with Reed, while dealing with all this pressure from her family to be that one perfect daughter.
+However, I also felt that she kept going between hot-and-cold too much with her attraction to Reed.
 At first she would consider her attraction to him and going forwards with it, but then by next chapter she’d suddenly be like “no, this is inappropriate, he’s literally rated as the #1 Bad Bachelor” and completely reject him.
 Some of it is understandable due to her past engagement being broken off and her probably still being upset from that, but I also felt that it carried on far too much through the book (especially after she and Reed have their first bits of sexual intimacy together halfway through the book).

 As for Darcy and Reed’s overall relationship, I think that it could have been written a bit better.
 The reason I rate it at three stars is because I felt that the pair lacked chemistry about halfway through the book (though it did get a bit better by the end of the book).